-The purpose of this redevelopment plan is to encourage redevelopment of a specific potion of Columbus Village, as indicated above.
+The purpose of this redevelopment plan is to encourage redevelopment of the municipal complex, as indicated above.

 9. Historic Preservation: Encourage the preservation and adaptive reuse of historic or significant buildings, Historic and Cultural Sites, neighborhoods and districts in ways that will not compromise either the historic resource or the ability for a Center to develop or redevelop.
 Outside Centers, coordinate historic preservation needs with farmland preservation efforts.
 Coordinate historic preservation with tourism efforts.